Commerce Exam > Commerce Notes > Economics Class 11 > Important Questions: Introduction to Microeconomics

 • Option A: You invest the $1,000 in a savings account that offers an annual interest rate of 5%.
 At the end of the year, you will have $1,050.

-• Option B: You use the $1,000 to enroll in a photography course.
+• Option B: You use the $1,000 to enrol in a photography course.
 After completing the course, you expect to start a part-time photography business, which you estimate will earn you $1,200 in a year.

-The opportunity cost in this scenario can be calculated by comparing the returns of the chosen option (either A or B) with the returns of the best forgone alternative.
+The opportunity cost in this scenario can be calculated by comparing the returns of the chosen option (either A or B) with the returns of the best-forgone alternative.

 Opportunity Cost of Choosing Option A: